-The students shall be represented without vote by the President of the Undergraduate Student Body and the President of the Graduate Student Body.
+The Students shall be represented by the President of the Undergraduate Student Body and President of the Graduate Student Government Body.
+Neither shall have the right to vote.

+2.3.2 Powers and Meetings

-5.3.3 Powers
+Powers

-It shall formulate and develop comprehensive educational policies and regulations.

-It shall define and establish Institute-wide policies on academic matters, including admission policy, grading standards, and the requirements to be met by the candidates for the various degrees.

-It shall establish the Standing Committees herein defined and such temporary committees as may be needed to conduct its business in an orderly and efficient manner.

-It shall consider all candidates for degrees and recommend to the President that the appropriate degree be conferred on each approved candidate.
+- Formulate and develop comprehensive educational policies and regulations. - Define and establish Institute-wide policies on academic matters, including admission policy, grading standards, and the requirements to be met by the candidates for the various degrees. - Establish the Standing Committees herein defined and such temporary committees as may be needed to conduct its business in an orderly and efficient manner. - Consider all candidates for degrees and recommend to the President that the appropriate degree be conferred on each approved candidate.

-It shall recommend through the President to the Board of Regents the establishment, modification, or discontinuance of degrees, of departments of instruction, and of colleges; and the establishment, modification, or discontinuance of centers which function to coordinate interdisciplinary educational and research programs.

-It shall consider proposed general regulations governing student conduct, all phases of student life and activities, and all forms of student organizations insofar as these matters are properly subject to the jurisdiction of the Institute.
-All such proposals must be approved by the Academic Faculty and the President prior to implementation.

-It shall make recommendations to be considered by the General Faculty.
+- Recommend through the President to the Board of Regents the establishment, modification, or discontinuance of degrees, of departments of instruction and of colleges; and the establishment, modification, or discontinuance of centers which function to coordinate interdisciplinary educational and research programs. - Consider proposed general regulations governing student conduct, all phases of student life and activities, and all forms of student organizations insofar as these matters are properly subject to the jurisdiction of the Institute.
+All such proposals must be approved by the Academic Faculty and the President prior to implementation. - Rescind or modify actions of the Academic Senate - Make recommendations to be considered by the General Faculty. - Establish its rules of procedure and determine all matters pertaining to its own meetings not otherwise specified in this Handbook.